 Mountain America Credit Union offers unsecured personal loans.
 It charges no application fees and offers a variety of term lengths up to 36 months.
 Fixed-rate APRs start at 9.49 percent.

 A Mountain America Credit Union personal loan might be the right fit for you.
-But keep in mind that other personal loans offer term lengths up to 60 months or longer.
 Its fixed-rate APRs are also relatively high.
 You are likely to find a lower rate from another credit union or an online lender.
 The membership requirements are slightly broader than other credit unions, which could make it easier for you to borrow from there.

 Utah Federal Credit Union